Updated in March 2023.

 This applies to the opposite situation as well.
-During on-season or the holiday shopping spree, 3PLs will automatically scale up their services in order to fulfil the increased order volumes.
+During the on-season or the holiday shopping spree, 3PLs will automatically scale up their services to fulfil the increased order volumes.
 This will also happen if your ecommerce business is growing overall.
 In these cases, the cost will increase accordingly.

 3PLs care about your business situation, so they will make sure that they provide the best solution for your case.

-How much a 3PL cost varies from case to case.
-Therefore, it is recommended to directly call your interested 3PL service for detailed information.
+How much a 3PL costs vary from case to case.
+Therefore, it is highly recommended to communicate with your 3PL of interest for detailed breakdowns.